Victor Emmanuel I: Flight to Sardinia and accession

 Charles Emmanuel and his family were forced to withdraw to Sardinia, which was the only part of his domains not conquered by the French.
 Charles Emmanuel himself took little interest in the rule of Sardinia, living with his wife on the mainland in Naples and Rome until his wife's death in 1802, which led the childless Charles Emmanuel to abdicate the throne in favour of his younger brother.

 Victor Emmanuel took the throne on 4 June 1802 as Victor Emmanuel I. He ruled Sardinia from Cagliari for the next twelve years, during which time he constituted the Carabinieri, a Gendarmerie corps, still existing as one of the main branches of the Italy's Armed Forces.

 In 1814, Napoleon was defeated, and Victor Emmanuel was able to return to Turin.
-His realm was reconstituted by the Congress of Vienna, with the addition of the territories of the former Republic of Genoa, and well he also wanted to annex Monaco, but it only became a protectorate of his Kingdom.
+His realm was reconstituted by the Congress of Vienna, with the addition of the territories of the former Republic of Genoa, and while he also wanted to annex Monaco, it only became a protectorate of his Kingdom.
 The latter became the seat of the Sardinian Navy.
 Victor Emmanuel abolished all the freedoms granted by the Napoleonic Codices and restored a fiercely oppressive rule: he restored the Regie Costituzioni of Victor Amadeus II and the Jus commune, strengthened customs barriers, refused to grant a liberal constitution, entrusted education to the Church and reintroduced laws concerning labour and the justice system which discriminated against Jews and Waldensians.